pilwon/node-eoddata/README.md

 ### API ([documentation](http://ws.eoddata.com/Data.asmx))

 The client automatically handles token authentication therefore the following API calls can be made right away.
-All tasks are internally queued.

 All API functions accept callback as the last parameter.
 Whether you pass a callback function or not, they will always return a promise object built using [Bluebird](https://github.com/petkaantonov/bluebird).
 You can do whatever you want with the returned promise, or stick with the traditional callback style.